This post is a translation of patent #CN104293873A [pdf], registered in China.

 (A-B) Early follicle-like structures;

-express the germ cell marker Oct4 while surrounding
+cells express the germ cell marker Oct4 while

 (E-G) Oocyte-like cells;